orvi-tmp/learning-c-with-pebble/chapter3.md

         circumference = 2 * pi * radius;
     }

-The last form of a statement will be very useful as we consider more complex statements like conditional or looping statement.
+The last form, that is, a compound statement counting as a statement, will be very useful as we consider more complex statements like conditional or looping statements.

 A statement is actually an expression.
 This idea can lead to confusing C statements.
 As we will note later in this chapter, an assignment operator can indeed be an expression, so using an assignment operation as a statement makes sense.
 However, we could also just have expressions, as below: